slimesmp/notable-deaths/README.md

 # Better Death Messages Plugin

 > A very simple Minecraft plugin which displays death messages for important entities.
+Made for the SLIME SMP!